SMMuzaffar21/React-Notes/README.md

 -> Components: 1.
 Functional Components 2.Class Based Components

--> JSX : Used to react describe what the UI should look like
+-> JSX : Used in react describe what the UI should look like